Dhirajsharmain/Address-Book-Syatem/README.md

 _Description_ : Ability to add multiple person to Address Book
 - Use Console to add person details one at a time
 - Use Collection Class to maintain multiple contact persons in Address Book

+**UC6-AddMultipleAddressBook**

+_Description_ : Refactor to add multiple Address Book to the System.
+Each Address Book has a unique Name
+- Use Console to add new Address Book
+- Maintain Dictionary of Address Book Name to Address Book